csuka/ansible_role_percona_xtradb_cluster/README.md

 There are 2 mysql logs files, placed in /var/log/mysql.

  * Error log, named error.log
- * Slow log, mysql-slow.log, by default logs queries longer than 3s.
+ * Slow log, named mysql-slow.log, by default logs queries longer than 3s

 There is a logratation config placed in `/etc/logrotate.d/`, which is run once a day.
 See `templates/logrotate.j2` for the config file.